blimmer/ember-form-examples/README.md

   * Write up a quick description of the form directly on the template
 3. Submit a PR

+You can see the current form examples in action [here](http://blimmer.github.io/ember-form-examples/).

 ### Other considerations
 If there are other situations we should consider, please open an issue for discussion.